 Control over the manner in which a government processes its transactions is the responsibility of management.
 This always includes the governing board, who generally has delegated this day-to-day oversight to the recorder, city manager, finance officer, or city administrator.

-Two valuable resources for municipalities to use in structuring their financial and compliance practices are the Internal Control and Compliance Manual for Governmental Entities, published by the Comptroller's Office, and a book titled Government Accounting, Auditing, and Financial Reporting (GAAFR) more commonly called the Blue Book, published by the Government Finance Officers Association (GFOA).
-The latest version of the Blue Book is the 2020 edition.
+Two valuable resources for municipalities to use in structuring their financial and compliance practices are the Internal Control and Compliance Manual for Governmental Units and Other Organizations, published by the Comptroller's Office, and a book titled Government Accounting, Auditing, and Financial Reporting (GAAFR) more commonly called the Blue Book, published by the Government Finance Officers Association (GFOA).
+The latest version of the Blue Book is the 2020 edition, and the 2022 electronic version is available on the GFOA website.
 Finance staff of each city should use this publication as a reference book in recording and reporting financial transactions of the city.

-The Internal Control and Compliance Manual for Governmental Entities states in part:
+The Internal Control and Compliance Manual for Governmental Units and Other Organizations states in part: